 Adult Protective Services

 Investigation as well as crisis intervention for older, dependent, and mentally impaired adults.
 This includes individuals suffering from hoarding disorder.
-Telephone line is in operation 24 hours a day, 7 days a week.
+The telephone line is in operation 24 hours a day, 7 days a week.

 Self-Help and Recovery